anwarkhan0/jobhunter/readme.md

    yarn start
    ```

-Visit `http://localhost:3000` to view the React app and `http://localhost:5000` (or the port set in the backend) to interact with the Node.js API.
+Visit `http://localhost:3000` to view the React app and `http://localhost:3001` (or the port set in the backend) to interact with the Node.js API.

-## Environment Variables

-You can set the following environment variables for both the frontend and backend:

-* **Backend**: Create a `.env` file in the `/backend` folder.
-* **Frontend**: Create a `.env` file in the `/frontend` folder.

-Refer to `.env.example` files for variable examples (if available).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides an overview of the project structure and how to set up the backend and frontend environments.
+cheers!